Berkeley-MDes/tdf-fa23-sarazaki/weekly-reports/weekly-reports.md

 ## Week9 (10/19 - 10/26)

-Last week felt like navigating an obstacle course, but we managed to complete our group project.
+Last week felt like sprinting through a storm of tasks and milestones, but we managed to complete our group project.
 Finally decided on a name - we called it the 'Rescue Ring.'
-It required some rapid-fire problem-solving and true grit, but we submitted just in the nick of time.
-It's during these rollercoaster moments that a team really gets together.
-I’m so grateful for the hard work and smarts everyone brought to the table — it was a fantastic group to be part of.
+It required some rapid-fire problem-solving and true grit, but our project landed across the finish line right on schedule.
+It was hardly a straightforward trip; we had our fair share of complex challenges and close calls that really put our determination to the test.
+It's during these rollercoaster moments that you get to know what a team is really made of.
+I’m honestly so grateful for the hard work and smarts everyone brought to the table — my team was fantastic and worked well together.

 On a side note, during one of Peter’s lectures, I noticed a classmate who sat next to me, Junjie, seemed to be grappling with the new concepts.
 I took a moment to clarify things, which helped her catch up and simultaneously solidified my own understanding.